Discover The Benefits of Being an IOMST Member

 - Members Questions – where you can ask a question about your business and get the support you need.

 Just the two of us.

-Yes, there is just the two of us behind the scenes here at IOMST.
+Yes, there’s just the two of us behind the scenes here at IOMST.
 We have a passion for making things more simplified and helping members ask a question and get a simple answer.

 Coming from a trading background and having previously traded in and been a part of many markets & events over the years, Grainne has the knowledge and experience to understand and respond to the challenges faced by traders on a daily basis.
 Grainne also has extensive experience liaising with councils/local authorities on all matters related to casual trading, trader’s rights and needs and is also a longstanding member of the Henry Street Traders committee in Dublin city.

-They have provided not only regular locations for the sale of livestock, agricultural products, textiles, food products, groceries and other necessities at a time when shops were scarce, too far away or in some cases non-existing, but also provided a major social function in peoples lives.
+They had provided not only regular locations for the sale of livestock, agricultural products, textiles, food products, groceries and other necessities at a time when shops were scarce, too far away or in some cases non-existing, but also provided a major social function in people’s lives.